Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Abortion “means the termination of a human pregnancy with the intent other than to produce a live birth or to remove a dead fetus.”

-Summary: Kentucky prohibits abortion except when the procedure is necessary to save the life of the mother or to prevent substantial impairment; however, the physician should attempt to save the mother and the unborn baby.
+Kentucky prohibits abortion except when the procedure is necessary to save the life of the mother or to prevent substantial impairment; however, the physician should attempt to save the mother and the unborn baby.
 Further, physicians are not held responsible for the unintentional injury to, or death of an unborn baby caused by treatment of the mother.
-The law explicitly excludes contraception from the prohibition.
+In 2025, Kentucky enacted a new law further clarifying that doctors can exercise their “reasonable medical judgment” when determining the appropriate treatment of a pregnant woman in a medical emergency.

 The Law and the Exceptions